Oldsmobile Model 43

 The Model 43 was an entry-level four seat passenger car produced by GM's Oldsmobile Division in 1915 and 1916, then again in 1921 and 1922.
-It replaced the Model 42 also known as the "Baby Olds", while the most significant improvement was a longer wheelbase shared with the Buick Series C. Until GM assumed control of Chevrolet in 1917, the previous Model 42 and the Model 43 were GM's entry-level cars which led to the interrupted production of the Model 43 as Oldsmobile was promoted as a higher content product.
-It was also known as the "Oldsmobile Four" and competed with the Chevrolet Series H as an entry-level model until GM bought Chevrolet.
-It was the junior level product to the upscale Oldsmobile Light Eight.
-It was Oldsmobile's last four-cylinder car until 1977 with the Oldsmobile Starfire.
+It replaced the Model 42, also known as the "Baby Olds", with its most significant improvement being a longer wheelbase shared with the Buick Series C. Until GM assumed control of Chevrolet in 1917, the Model 42 and the Model 43 were GM's entry-level cars, which led to the interrupted production of the Model 43 as Oldsmobile was promoted as an upscaled product.
+Also known as the "Oldsmobile Four", the 4-cylinder Model 43 competed with the Chevrolet Series H as an entry-level model until GM bought Chevrolet.
+It stood junior to the premium Oldsmobile Light Eight.
+It was Oldsmobile's last four-cylinder car until the 1977 Oldsmobile Starfire.

 History

+Model 43

 The Model 43 was equipped with a side-valve, in-line 3146 cc four-cylinder engine developing 30 bhp.
 The Model 43 had a wheelbase of 3084 mm and was offered as a touring car for 1915 and a 2-door roadster, with very little change for 1916.
-One advancement that was introduced on all Oldsmobiles for 1915 was the relocation of the steering wheel to the left side of the passenger compartment and the handbrake and gearshift now centrally located inside the passenger compartment.
+One advancement that was introduced on all Oldsmobiles for 1915 was the relocation of the steering wheel to the left side of the passenger compartment and the handbrake and gearshift repositioned to the center of the forward cabin.